Taliban celebrate victory as U.S. troops leave Afghanistan

 U.S. officials have acknowledged the reports of civilian casualties without confirming them.

 Akhgar reported from Istanbul and Krauss from Jerusalem.
-Associated Press writers Jon Gambrell in Dubai, United Arab Emirates, Rahim Faiez in Istanbul, Munir Ahmed in Islamabad, Samy Magdy in Cairo, Joseph Krauss in Jerusalem and Robert Burns and Lou Kesten in Washington contributed.
+Associated Press writers Jon Gambrell and Aya Batrawy in Dubai, United Arab Emirates; Rahim Faiez in Istanbul; Munir Ahmed in Islamabad; Samy Magdy in Cairo; and Robert Burns and Lou Kesten in Washington contributed to this report.

 Credit: Khwaja Tawfiq Sediqi